 "You don't choose your family.
 They are God's gift to you, as you are to them."

 "At home in South Africa I have sometimes said in big meetings where you have black and white together: 'Raise your hands!'
 Then I have said: 'Move your hands,' and I've said 'Look at your hands - different colors representing different people.
 You are the Rainbow People of God.'"

 Desmond Tutu Peace Foundation

-- Mission Inspire young people to build a world of peace within, peace between people and peace among nations.
-Vision Utilize youth as the vessel to achieve peace, by providing them with the resources that enable them to become tomorrows ethical leaders and peace makers.
-The Desmond Tutu Peace Foundation is the only online destination through which teens can become true agents of change.
+- Mission: Inspire young people to build a world of peace within, peace between people and peace among nations.
+Vision: Utilize youth as the vessel to achieve peace, by providing them with the resources that enable them to become tomorrow's ethical leaders and peacemakers.

 - The Desmond Tutu Peace Centre is a non-profit organisation founded and inspired by Archbishop Desmond Tutu and his wife, Leah.
 The Centre is committed to creating a society that nurtures tolerance and understanding amongst all people and is guided by the virtues that the Archbishop himself has identified as essential human values and the building blocks for sustainable peace: Love, Hope, Tolerance and Courage.